PERIOD (TITIK)

 "Koma" dan Kata atau Frase Pengantar

-Commas are used to set off certain items that often begin a sentence and have no grammatical connection with the rest of the sentence.
-These items include certain common expressions, unemphatic interjections, and direct addresses.
+Commas are used to set off certain items that often begin a

 Common Expression: But of course, we have mustard in the car.